jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- juxtapose ATM image with dtx-->

-By their very nature, digital therapeutics on smartphones can meaningfully address issues of mental healthcare access and availability.
-And this will continue to improve as smartphone ownership increases further.
+By their very nature, all of these digital therapeutics on smartphones can be accessible and available, everywhere you go, 24/7.
+And this will continue to improve as smartphone ownership continues to increase.

-These digital therapeutics can be accessible and available, everywhere you go, 24/7.

-They also have unrivaled potential to scale up the capacity of our mental healthcare system because many of their supports don't rely a scarce resource, our therapists.

 ---

-Equally important, many patients appear to find them acceptable.
+Equally important, many patients appear to find digital therapeutics acceptable.

 For example, the VAs digital therapeutic for post-traumatic stress disorder, a single app in their suite of 20 digital therapeutics, has been downloaded more than a half million times across 115 countries.
 And over 60% of its users engaged with it on multiple occasions.